rbrabson/blackjack/README.md

   - Each split hand gets a separate bet equal to the original bet
   - Split hands cannot achieve "natural" blackjack (still pays 1:1)
   - Can continue to hit, stand, or double down on each split hand
+  - Maximum of 4 hands per player (up to 3 splits from the original hand)
 - **Winning**: Beat dealer without busting, or dealer busts

 ## Dependencies